 Their success naturally pushes you to do more.
 If you don't want to do more, then you should highly consider getting out.

 At first, getting to know extremely successful people was a novelty.
-Now, I often wonder, why are they STILL working when they could spend time with their kids or make a difference in other people’s lives who have way less.
+Now, I often wonder, why are they STILL working when they could spend time with their kids?

 I took the first step of FOMO reduction by leaving Manhattan in 2001.
 I moved to San Francisco to live a more balanced lifestyle.
 NYC is the greatest city on Earth.
 However, it will eat you up and make you miserable if you aren't careful.